-Cash-out proceeds from a subject property refinance may be used as closing costs or as a source of debt pay down/off for all products and as post-closing reserves on a loan with an LTV up to 70.
+Cash-out proceeds from a subject property refinance may be used as closing costs or as a source of debt pay down/off for all products and as post-closing reserves at any LTV with proof of receipt of funds prior to or at funding.
 Cash-out proceeds are eligible for Passive Asset Utilization or Asset Qualification under the Asset Qualifier product, subject to limitations outlined in each guideline.
+An exception for a Technical Refinance (see Rate/Term Refinance for definition) may be utilized where proceeds which represent the Applicant's own funds being recouped may be used as reserves and towards Asset Depletion, Asset Amortization, and Asset Qualifier requirements.

 If loan is closing with a prepayment penalty, see prepayment penalty section for additional requirements.